 Alison currently works alongside Lifeway Publications as a children's curriculum writer for Explore the Bible, Bible Studies for Life and TeamKids and has been published in Focus on the Family's Clubhouse Magazine.

 She is married to her high school sweetheart, Lance.
 The couple has two children, Mackenzie and Andrew.
 When Mackenzie was just five years old, she developed a passion to help the country of Haiti recover from the devastating earthquake.
 Alison and Lance have encouraged Mackenzie in her calling by helping her with many projects to support the country she loves.
 Alison also loves speaking to children's groups and church groups with Mackenzie and leading mission teams to experience Haiti for themselves.

 Alison is passionate about inspiring families to share God's love and reach the world for Christ and about encouraging parents to raise a generation to love the Lord, no matter the cost.
 But this is what she says defines her the most…

 I am promised to the King of Kings and Lord of Lords who created me and then paid a very high price for me.
 He is coming back for me.
 While I am waiting, I want to make every moment count.

-Mackenzie Howell is an twelve-year old young lady who is passionate about Haiti and about encouraging other young people that "you are never too young to be used by God."
+Mackenzie Howell is a young lady who is passionate about Haiti and about encouraging other young people that "you are never too young to be used by God."